About

 Constitution Gatherings are not the only way to get involved.
 You can get your voice heard online by asking questions, sending suggestions, and responding to surveys.
 The best way to make sure you stay up to date and don’t miss a single opportunity is to join the mailing list.

-In September of 2025, there will be a referendum on whether or not to officially adopt the constitution.
+In spring of 2027, there will be a referendum on whether or not to officially adopt the constitution.
 If we all help shape our constitution, we can make sure it represents all Sḵwx̱wú7mesh Stélmexw and that it is successfully adopted.

 project timeline